Self Guided Walking Tour of Old San Juan – Part 1

 One of the first things you will probably notice about the old city is the streets.
 The streets here are blue cobblestones.
 These cobbles were used as ballast on the trade ships.
 The ballast and cargo was unloaded when the ships were filled with sugar cane produced in Puerto Rico.

 Our first stop will be at the Puerto Rico Tourism Company Information Center.
-It is on the far west corner of La Marina street (right next to Don Q and across from Pier 1 and the Casita -the little yellow building).
+It is on the far west corner of La Marina street (across from Pier 1 and the Casita -the little yellow building).
 Here you will find air conditioning and a bi-lingual staff to help you plan your day.
 They can give you ideas and information about what is happening, the hours of operation and other important suggestions, like where to eat.
 While there, make a stop at the bar and try a free drink compliments of the “Rums of Puerto Rico”.

 After you have your information and maps, head outside and enjoy the Bahia de San Juan (San Juan Bay).
 From here, you can see the cruise ships in port.
 The number of ships vary depending on the season, but it there is usually at least one ship in port at least 4 days a week.